Energy saving quick wins

 Unless your home is very new, you will lose some heat through draughts around doors and windows, gaps around the floor, or through the chimney.

-DIY draught-proofing of windows, doors and blocking cracks in floors and skirting boards can cost around £200, but can save up to £25 to £35 a year on energy bills.
+Professional draught-proofing of windows, doors and blocking cracks in floors and skirting boards can cost around £200, but can save up to £25 to £35 a year on energy bills.
+DIY draught proofing can be much cheaper.
+Installing a chimney draught excluder could save between £20 and £25 a year as well.

 Take control of your heating

 More than half the money spent on fuel bills goes towards providing heating and hot water.
-Having a room thermostat, programmer and thermostatic radiator valves installed could save you between £80 and £165 a year.
-Even turning down your room thermostat by just one degree can save between £85 and £90 a year.
+Installing a room thermostat, a programmer and thermostatic radiator valves and using these controls efficiently could save you between £75 and £155 a year.
+If you already have a full set of controls, turning down your room thermostat by just one degree can save between £80 and £85 a year.

 - heat only the areas of your home that need heating